OpenVidu/openvidu/README.md

 	session.disconnect();
     ```

 With these few lines of code you will already have a functional video-call capability in your app.
-Check [Securization](#securization) section to learn how to easily make your app ready for production
+Check [Securization](#securization) section to learn how to easily make your app ready for production.

 If you prefer, there's an Angular version of the sample app that uses _openvidu-browser_ npm package.
-Check it out [here](https://github.com/OpenVidu/openvidu-sample-basic-ng2)
+Check it out [here](https://github.com/OpenVidu/openvidu-sample-basic-ng2).

 ----------